makersacademy/chitter-challenge/README.md

 -------

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE Chitter_Manager;
+2. Create the database using the psql command CREATE DATABASE chitter;
-3. Connect to the database using the psql command \c Chitter_Manager;
+3. Connect to the database using the psql command \c chitter;
 4. Run the query we have saved in the file 01_create_peeps_table.sql
-5. Run the query we have saved in the file 02_add_time_to_peeps.sql
+5. Run the query we have saved in the file 02_create_users_table.sql
-6. Run the query we have saved in the file 03_create_users_table.sql

 How to set up the test database
 -------

 1. Connect to psql
-2. Create the database using the psql command CREATE DATABASE Chitter_Manager_test;
+2. Create the database using the psql command CREATE DATABASE chitter_test;
-3. Connect to the database using the psql command \c Chitter_Manager_test;
+3. Connect to the database using the psql command \c chitter_test;
 4. Run the query we have saved in the file 01_create_peeps_table.sql
-5. Run the query we have saved in the file 02_add_time_to_peeps.sql
+5. Run the query we have saved in the file 02_create_users_table.sql
-6. Run the query we have saved in the file 03_create_users_table.sql

 Features:
 -------